Head-to-Toe Wellness Guide

 Here are examples of his chief insights among the major supplement classes:

 - Vitamin A: Some forms of supplemental vitamin A, when taken in even moderate daily doses, can be toxic.
 Dr. Weil specifies the use of mixed carotenoids - these are substances that the body converts to vitamin A, avoiding toxicity potential and maximizing effectiveness.

-- Vitamin E: In nature, this vitamin is found as a combination of eight different active compounds - four are called tocopherols, and four are called tocotrienols.
+- Vitamin E: In nature, this vitamin is found as a combination of eight different active compounds - four tocopherols, and four tocotrienols.
 Many manufacturers use inexpensive, synthetic versions of one or only a few of those eight forms.
-In his supplements Dr. Weil specifies a complete, naturally derived tocopherol/tocotrienol complex that more closely mirrors the natural vitamin E found in foods.
+In his supplements, Dr. Weil specifies a complete, naturally derived tocopherol/tocotrienol complex that more closely mirrors the natural vitamin E found in foods.

-- Calcium: Manufacturers make calcium supplements in many forms, including calcium carbonate (the most common type), calcium lactate and calcium aspartate.
+- Calcium: Manufacturers make calcium supplements in many forms, including calcium carbonate (the main constituent of chalk, and the most common supplement type), calcium lactate and calcium aspartate.
 Dr. Weil specifies calcium citrate because it is more easily absorbed, especially by older people who may have less stomach acid.
 Although more expensive, calcium citrate is more than twice as bioavailable as calcium carbonate.

 - Fish Oils: Oils derived from the fat of cold-water fish are an excellent source of essential omega-3 fatty acids.
 Unless carefully sourced, however, these otherwise natural compounds can be contaminated with toxic heavy metals.
 Dr. Weil suggests seeking out products derived from fresh catches and waterways with minimal pollution, and recommends those that have received the highest rating for purity - five out of five stars - from the International Fish Oil Standards program.